 Well, ‘Tết‘ is actually short for the Vietnamese: Tết Nguyên Đán (Feast of the First Morning of the First Day) and Tết celebrates the arrival of spring based on the Vietnamese calendar.
 Although Tết can be a very exciting time to travel in Vietnam, it’s also the busiest time of the year to be in my amazing country.
 Millions of my people will be travelling to share reunions and celebrations with friends and family.
 Our airlines, railway and bus companies put on many additional journeys before and after this years holiday period of 4th-10th February, to cope with this mass movement of people.
-Our celebration will certainly impact on your travel plans!
+Our celebration will certainly impact on your Vietnam itinerary!

 Tết is seen as a chance for a fresh start.
 Debts are settled, old grievances are forgiven, and houses are cleaned of clutter – all to set the stage for attracting as much luck and good fortune as possible in the upcoming year.
 This year its ‘The Year of the Pig’.

 Because many shops and businesses will be closed during the actual Tết holiday, people rush out in the weeks prior to taking care of preparations.
 They purchase gifts, groceries, and new clothing.
 Many meals will need to be cooked for family reunions.
 Markets and shopping areas become busier and busier.
-Hotels get booked.
+Hotels get booked up.

 Our local people become even more friendly.
 Spirits lift, and the atmosphere becomes optimistic.
 A greater focus is put on the ability to invite good fortune into homes and businesses in the upcoming year.
 Whatever happens on the first day of the new year is thought to set the pace for the rest of the year.

 Many businesses close to allow their staff to travel and celebrate our national holiday, and other places slow down with less staff on hand.
-Many Vietnamese families take advantage of the national holiday by travelling to tourist areas to celebrate and enjoy time away from work (Ba Na Hills resort especially will be packed, and I really mean PACKED!).
+Many Vietnamese families take advantage of the national holiday by travelling to tourist areas to celebrate and enjoy time away from work (Ba Na Hills resort with its Golden Bridge will be packed, and I really mean PACKED!).
 Popular beach areas and tourist towns such as Hoi An will be busier with more sightseers than usual.
 Staff are enticed to remain ‘on duty’ with premium payments so prices for such things as accommodation and tours can increase with demand in central Vietnam especially.